c-phillips7/profile-generator/README.md

 ## Description

-A developer app that prompts a series of questions about the team members and their information.
+A console based app that prompts a series of questions about the team members and their information.
 Once the user has finished responding, a HTML will auto-generate with bootstrap cards that list the team members.

 ## Table of Contents